dorcasndungu/Caesar-Cipher/README.md

 * Intellij IDE

 ## Known Bugs
-The program does not encrypt messages with spaces at the moment.
+There are no known bugs at the moment.

 ## Support and contact details
 You are free to contribute and make adjustments .Do not hesitate to reach out in case of any enquiries,my details are in my bio.